WHEREOF WE CANNOT SPEAK

 tussock-haired, Tekapo-eyed Kāi Tahu

-later, the redoubt faces inward rather than north,
+later, the redoubt faces inward rather than

 turning back on browner-than-thou